Eliminater74/Nebula_Kernel_Updater/README.md

 # *Nebula-Kernel-Updater*

-A simple application to stay up to date with the latest version of AK Kernel available for your device.
+A simple application to stay up to date with the latest version of Nebula Kernel available for your device.

+I am not Original Author, I only Modified this Version to depend on Nebula Kernel.